Pavo-IM/Proxintosh/README.md

 [**Monitor**] Dell D2719HGF 27.0" 1920x1080 144 Hz Monitor
 [**Monitor**] Dell D2719HGF 27.0" 1920x1080 144 Hz Monitor

+## What Works....
+- NVMe PCIe passthrough
+- Single GPU passthrough
+- Host CPU passthrough with minimum MacOS kernel patching
+- PCIe USB card passthrough
+- Major increase in graphic performance vs bare metal install
+- Wifi/BT PCIe passthrough
+- PCIe Ethernet NIC card passthrough

+## What does not work (Works with patched kernel in [patches](patches) folder)
+- On-board Realtek Audio passthrough (Works with the patched kernel)
+- On-board USB Controllers passthrough (Works with the patched kernel)

 **Disclaimer**
 Results may vary on your system.
 The results you see in this repo are based of above system specs.
 It may be different with different system specs.
+The patches in this repo are only needed if you are trying to passthrough the on-board USB Controller or on-board Realtek audio device.

 ## Instructions
 1. Download [Proxmox VE 6.1 ISO](https://www.proxmox.com/en/downloads?task=callelement&format=raw&item_id=499&element=f85c494b-2b32-4109-b8c1-083cca2b7db6&method=download&args[0]=2ceb9af3734861c9c28a59daa85d86e3) and make a bootable USB drive.